Let's face it: when we plan a solo trip, safety is at the forefront of our concerns and we look for the safest places to travel alone.

 Basically GeoSure is a free phone app that lets you evaluate a place's safety based on your own relative idea of safety.
 It applies a safety “temperature” for every city in the world with a population greater than 100,000 (or 200,000 in China and Japan).

-While this won’t help you gauge the safety of remote towns, it will help you plan trips to major cities and, eventually, to... everywhere, once they have the data they need.
+While this won’t help you gauge the safety of remote towns or tell you the best places to travel alone, it will help you plan trips to major cities and, eventually, to... everywhere, once they have the data they need.

 The cool thing is it can act as a tripwire of sorts - we'll know when to “raise or lower our safety antennae” because the information is kept up to date.
 Users like ourselves can (and should!) use the Experience Report button to share your destination experiences.